CogStack/MedCATservice/README.md

 Git Branches:
   - devel: development branch, latest updates and features, might be unstable.
   - master: stable releases
-  - legacy: branch for old MedCAT version (pre v1.0, new models wont work, only v0.x will)
+  - legacy: branch for old MedCAT version (pre v1.0, new models wont work, only v0.x models will)

+Feel free to ask questions on the github issue tracker or on our [discourse website](https://discourse.cogstack.org) which is frequently used by our development team!

 # API specification